 Reimbursement can broadly be defined as money paid to an employee, customer, or any other party as repayment for a business expense, taxes, insurance, or other costs.
 Business expense reimbursements include out-of-pocket expenses such as travel, accommodation, food, and office supplies.
 Therefore,

-The employee reimbursement form is a standardized template that an employee can use to report expenses paid on behalf of the company while seeking repayment.
+The reimbursement form is a standardized template that an employee can use to report expenses paid on behalf of the company while seeking repayment.

 Free Employee Reimbursement Forms